 P.S.
 One of the Lindenmayer system pictures shows a plant that is not found in a forest.
-Did you spot it?

-For example, the refactoring tool can introduce the Y non-terminal into the Lindenmayer system from figure 1 to rewrite the top portion of figure 18 to the bottom portion, which generates the tree in figure 19 (running for two more iterations than the original).
+Did you spot it? tree in figure 19 (running for two more iterations than the original).
 The structure of the refactored tree shows how the region of the system that corresponds to Y affected the overall drawing.
 That portion is now delayed, relative to the rest.

 The tool cooperates with the implementation of #lang lindenmayer.
-Its compilation process adds metadata for each symbol in each rule that records its name and its source location.
+The latter's compilation process adds metadata for each symbol in each rule that records its name and its source location.
 Then, when the user selects a region inside a rule, the tool can map backwards to ensure that the selection is indeed in the right-hand side of the rule.